Installing and using pop-off pedals

 OK, pop-off pedals themselves are a new development, but there’s something even newer.
 SPD pop-off pedals come with a second-generation latch that has no protruding part that can catch on shoes.

-The second-generation latch takes a couple of seconds more to release, but especially if you right tight to the bike, this can keep your tread from grinding.
+The second-generation latch takes a couple of seconds more to release, but especially if you ride tight to the bike, this can keep your tread from grinding.

 Here we show how the latch works, and the lock that keeps it from unlatching when in use.

-All CHANGE bikes continue to come with the original pop-off pedal latches, but long-term, we are searching the world for a large-volume source of second-generation latches.
+All CHANGE bikes continue to come with the newer pop-off pedal latches, while supplies last.

-In the meantime, we’ve got a few new latches available for anyone who has a problem with the originals, I’m still using my original latches successfully after two years, and you know how to install your pop-off pedals when your new bike arrives.
-Excellent!
+In the meantime, we’ve got a few older latches available for anyone who wants to use their pop-off pedals across more bikes.
+I’m still using my original latches successfully after two years, and they’re rock solid, as long as you don’t ride with feet super-tight into the bike.